AlexNek/SolutionAnalzyer/readme.md

 - it is possible to select a class members like in Windows explorer with *Ctrl* and *Shift* keys. and after it use context menu item *Set check flag on selections*.

+## What's New
+### in Version 1.1

+New features:
+ - Export to XML
+ - Calculate lines for complete solution
+ - Project grid - new context menu

+Errors correction:

+- file header copied correctly
+- new file is not created if we not select part for move
+- clear grid by solution reopen
+- non stable function moving